Azure/azure-sdk/docs/policies/reviewprocess.md

 Remember that **all** changes to an API must be approved by the language architect before release.

 ## Tracking API Changes That Need to be Reviewed
-While an API is in preview or after it is in GA, changes to APIs are not always obvious (to the developer or the reviewer) when they’re being made so it’s important that we identify them and review them to ensure the best SDK library experience for our customers.
+While an API is in preview or after a stable release, changes to APIs are not always obvious (to the developer or the reviewer) when they’re being made so it’s important that we identify them and review them to ensure the best SDK library experience for our customers.
 Long-term we will have tooling in place to detect API additions, changes, and breaks.
 Until then, we will use the “APIChange” label on PRs to identify code changes that included a modification to an already released API.
 This signals to that a language architect needs to review the change.
 Once they’ve approved the change they would add the “ArchApproved” label.
 Before release, a review of all changes merged into the library should be done to ensure that all “APIChange” labels are paired with an “ArchApproved” label.
 Here is an [example query](https://github.com/Azure/azure-sdk-for-java/pulls?utf8=%E2%9C%93&q=is%3Apr+label%3AAPIChange+) for the Java libraries.

-When the library developers indicate they’re ready to release, these should be reviewed by the architect as part of final signoff before GA.
-Libraries should not be released as GA (or updated to GA) if there are unresolved “APIChange” labels without a corresponding “ArchApproved” label.
+When the library developers indicate they’re ready to release, these should be reviewed by the architect as part of final signoff before the release.
+Libraries should not be released as stable (or updated to stable) if there are unresolved “APIChange” labels without a corresponding “ArchApproved” label.
 Once final review is requested, all “APIChange” labels will be responded to within 5 working days.

 {% include refs.md %}